Top CX Hurdles for Consumers and Contact Center Agents, and How to Fix Them

 The verdict is in.
-According to Forrester’s US Customer Experience (CX) Index Report, consumers said that only <1 percent of US businesses deliver excellent customer service.
+According to Forrester’s US Customer Experience (CX) Index Report, consumers said that <1 percent of US businesses deliver excellent customer service.
 The same research found that the state of CX remained stagnant among Canadian businesses, and none of the UK companies received an excellent score.
 Dwarfing road rage, tech support rage is not uncommon these days, as eloquently described by a recent New York Times article.

-So, what could be the reasons for this?
 We decided to find out by simply asking.
 Our approach was to follow the pain in the customer service chain, along the lines of the Harvard Business Review article, “Staple Yourself To An Order,” which focuses on the order management cycle and how it impacts CX.

 We started with consumers first.
 We asked 5,000 of them through Forrester Consulting what created the biggest pain point in the process of getting customer service from businesses across retail, communication service providers, banking and financial services, property and casualty insurance, health insurance, healthcare providers, utilities, and government .
 Allowed to pick up to two options, consumers cited the following three as their top pain points:

 - Different customer service agents give different answers (41 percent)

 - Customer service agents don’t know the answer (34 percent)

 - I can’t find an answer on the company’s website (31 percent)